artofrawr/garden/content/knowledge/engineering/leetcode/big-o.md

 Time complexity is a measure of the amount of time an algorithm takes to complete in relation to the length of the input.

 ### Examples:
-Accessing an array index has O(1) time complexity.
+Accessing an array index has O(1) time complexity, regardless of the size of the array.
 ```js
 const value = array[5]
 ```